jenn-db/Python-Mini-Projects/README.md

 ## Project 3 - CoinMarketCap - Pulling Data on Cryptocurrencies using a Public API

 For this project, I used Python to pull data on various cryptocurrencies from CoinMarketCap's public API.

+This can be useful for investors and traders looking to make informed decisions about buying, selling, or holding cryptocurrency assets.

   * [Jupyter Notebook Link](https://github.com/jenn-db/Python-Projects-DA/blob/main/Coinmarket_API%20.ipynb)